Saving the Little Vermilion Flycatcher – Project Update

 There have been some very exciting developments within the Little Vermilion Flycatcher Project so far in 2020.
 In February the first fledglings of the project were spotted!

 The little vermilion flycatcher is endemic to Galapagos, meaning it is found nowhere else on Earth.
-Having already gone extinct on Floreana and Santa Fe islands, they are declining on Santiago, Rabida, Isabela and Santa Cruz and is today listed as Vulnerable on the IUCN’s Red List of Endangered species.
+Having already gone extinct on Floreana and Santa Fe islands, they are declining on Santiago, Rabida, Isabela and Santa Cruz and are today listed as Vulnerable on the IUCN’s Red List of Endangered species.

 It was originally thought the disappearance of primary forests for agriculture was the main driver of their declines.
 However, recent research by the Charles Darwin Foundation (CDF) has shown that whilst this is one contributing factor, invasive species appear to be playing a key role.
-The parasitic fly Philornis downsii, whose larvae feed on the young of many birds in Galapagos, was identified as a major impact on the species.
+The parasitic fly Philornis downsi, whose larvae feed on the young of many birds in Galapagos, was identified as a major impact on the species.

-Complicating matters further for the threatened little vermilion flycatcher is the spread of the invasive raspberry plant (Rubus niveus).
+Complicating matters further for the threatened little vermilion flycatcher is the spread of the invasive hill raspberry plant (Rubus niveus).
 The team believes their preference for feeding in open areas within forests makes them susceptible to the spread of dense patches of raspberry plants, covering otherwise open space and preventing the birds from feeding normally.

 About the project